 Kim: What really makes me happy about it is that we can now more freely hire people who don't live in the big cities, who might not be able to afford it, who might have life situations that don't allow them to work outside the home.
 It used to be more like, well, you can either take care of your kids or work.
 And obviously there are still immense challenges for any parent or any caregiver, but if there’s one thing to be grateful for about this terrible pandemic, it's that it's allowed people to work in a way that works for them.

 Alex: So do you think that’s going to help the sort of bro culture that we are sometimes dealing with?

 Kim: I think it is.
 I think that a lot of our culture needs to change because it has been, you know, granted to the most privileged people, to people who are creating these boys clubs that are inaccessible to other people.
 And, slowly but surely, we're untangling that.
 Both because of the ways that we work and because of the information that we're now sharing.

 Alex: Now we don't have, “We're all gonna go to the bar and get drunk!
 Yeah!”
-Nobody’s going to the bar.
-I hope.
+I mean, I hope no one's going to the bar.